 Analog Input Channels

-Many applications require environment or structural measurements, such as temperature and vibration, from sensors.
+Most analog signals require some form of preparation before they can be digitized.
+Signal conditioning is the manipulation of a signal in a way that prepares it for the next stage of processing.
+Many applications involve environmental or structural measurement, such as temperature and vibration, from sensors.
 These sensors, in turn, require signal conditioning before a data acquisition device can effectively and accurately measure the signal.
-Key signal conditioning technologies provide distinct enhancements to both the performance and accuracy of data acquisition systems.